-Three species of temperate basses occur in Kentucky, including the Striped Bass, which has been introduced as a sport fish.
+Jour species of temperate basses occur in Kentucky, including the Striped Bass, which has been introduced as a sport fish, and White Perch, an introduced species that is expanding its distribution in the Ohio River.
 All species are deep-bodied and have two dorsal fins; the 1st has sharp spines and the 2nd has a single spine followed by soft rays.
 They are schooling predators inhabiting large bodies of water such as rivers and impoundments.
 Adults feed heavily on shad, silversides, and other forage fish.
 White Bass, Striped Bass, and their hatchery-produced hybrids are highly esteemed sport fish and are routinely stocked in rivers and large reservoirs.

-← Identification: A silvery, mediumsized fish with a deep-body that is thin from side to side and strongly arched behind the head.
-Color is blue-gray to dark green on the back and silver-white on the sides, with dark horizontal stripes.
+← Identification: A silvery, medium-sized fish with a deep-body that is thin from side to side and strongly arched behind the head.
+Color is bluegray to dark green on the back and silverwhite on the sides, with dark horizontal stripes.
 The eye has a yellow or gold tint.
 Adults grow to 18 in.
 (5.5 lbs), but are commonly 10-15 in.
 (1-2 lbs).